Home Appraisals: A Primer

 Appraisers become very familiar with the subdivisions in which they work.
 They innately understand the value of particular features to the homeowners of that area.
 Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the real estate being appraised.
 Using knowledge of the value of certain items such as fireplaces, room layout, appliance upgrades, additional bathrooms or bedrooms, or quality of construction, we adjust the comparable properties so that they are more accurately in line with the features of subject.

 A valid estimate of what the subject might sell for can only be determined once all differences between the comps and the subject have been evaluated.
 When it comes to putting a value on features of homes in Beaver Falls and Beaver, Ed Cline Appraisals is second to none.
 The sales comparison approach to value is usually given the most consideration when an appraisal is for a real estate exchange.

 Valuation Using the Income Approach

-Combining information from all approaches, the appraiser is then ready to put down an estimated market value for the subject property.
-The estimate of value on the appraisal report is not necessarily what's being paid for the property even though it is likely the best indication of a property's valueThere are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is typically employed as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to sell the property again.
-It all comes down to this, an appraiser from Ed Cline Appraisals will help you discover the most accurate property value, so you can make wise real estate decisions.
+Analyzing the data from all applicable approaches, the appraiser is then ready to put down an estimated market value for the subject property.
+It is important to note that while this amount is probably the most reliable indication of what a property is worth, it probably will not be the final sales price.
+There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust the final price up or down.
+But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
+It all comes down to this, an appraiser from Ed Cline Appraisals will guarantee you discover the most accurate property value, so you can make wise real estate decisions.